ClustENMD Simulation and Analysis¶

 In [4]: plt.ion()

-Preparing the system and running a ClustENMD simulation¶
+Preparing the system and ClustENMD simulation¶

-We start our calculations by parsing the structure, of which we would like to sample conformations.
+We start our calculations by parsing the structure, from which we would like to sample conformations.
 For this tutorial, we will fetch the X-Ray structure of HIV-1 protease in an open conformation in the absence of any inhibitor (PDB id: 1tw7) from the PDB server.

 It is important to note that if the starting structure is provided by the user, it should satisfy the PDB file standards, e.g., the chain IDs need to be set properly.